Amerkumar/go_udemy_course_todd/17_arrays/README.md

 # Data Structures Overview
-    * means of storing and retrieving data
+    - means of storing and retrieving data

 # Arrays
+    - Just like collection - arrange things in a particular way.
-    * a numbered sequence of elements of single type
+    - a numbered sequence of elements of single type
-    * do not change in size
+    - do not change in size

 # Slice
     * a list